There are a number of funding opportunities, including grants, scholarships, and loans available to applicants and cadets enrolled at VMI.

-These awards are federal grants that do not need to be repaid and are awarded based on demonstrated need.
+Federal Pell Grant and Supplemental Educational Opportunity Grant (FSEOG) - These awards are federal grants that do not need to be repaid and are awarded based on demonstrated need.
 These awards are renewable based on demonstrated need and maintaining Satisfactory Academic Progress.
-Applicants must submit, annually, a Free Application for Federal Student Aid (FAFSA) and a VMI Statement of Educational Purpose form.
+Applicants must submit, annually, a Free Application for Federal Student Aid (FAFSA).

-These 500+ scholarships are used to replace VMI Local Scholarships funds based on donor restrictions/preferences and can be need-based or non-need-based aid.
+VMI and Foundation - Named Scholarships - These 500+ scholarships for students are used to replace VMI Local Scholarships funds based on donor restrictions/preferences and can be need-based or non-need-based aid.
 Awards may be renewable based on the applicant continuing to meet donor preferences and as funds are available.
 The VMI Financial Aid Office will match scholarships to applicants using individual Memorandum of Understanding (MOU).
 There is no separate application process.

-These service-specific scholarships are awarded by their respective service component based on academic achievement, physical fitness, and proven leadership standards.
+ROTC Scholarships - These service-specific scholarships from the Federal Reserve Officer Training Corps (ROTC) are awarded by their respective service component based on academic achievement, physical fitness, and proven leadership standards.
 Disenrollment may mean recipients have to repay their scholarships if they fail to commission.
 Awards are renewable based on the applicants meeting their service’s requirements.

 Call to Duty Scholarships - These VMI scholarships provide additional funding to qualified, appointed students who are recipients of the three and four-year ROTC national scholarships.
 Funds cover housing and food (room and board) costs, and are awarded through a separate application (coming soon) after all types of other financial aid, excluding loans, have been applied.

 Athletic Scholarships - VMI athletic scholarships are initially awarded based on the evaluation of athletic talent as determined by each head coach.
 Awards are renewable based on performance and at the discretion of each respective head coach.